Introduction

 If sodium exceeds water, the body excretes excess sodium to maintain equilibrium.

-To support hydration at the cellular level, both pure water and unrefined mineral salts are essential.
+To support hydration at the cellular level, both water and minerals are essential.

 How Cells Hydrate